danielgribel/hg-means/README.md

 ## Data format

-- DATASET files: In the first line of a dataset file, the number of data points (n) and the dimensionality of the data (d) is set, separated by a single space.
+**Dataset files.** In the first line of a dataset file, the number of data points (n) and the dimensionality of the data (d) is set, separated by a single space.
 The remaining lines correspond to the coordinates of data points.
 Each line contains the values of the d features of a sample, where x_ij correspond to the j-th feature of the i-th sample of the data.
 Each feature value is separated by a single space, as depicted in the scheme below:

 | n    | d    |      |     |      |
 |------|------|------|-----|------|